 - Move them to a cool place.

 - Cool their skin – spray or sponge them with cool water and fan them.
-Cold packs around the armpits or neck are good, too.
+Cold packs, wrapped in a cloth and put under the armpits or on the neck are good too.

 Stay with them until they're better.